ClassroomSTEAM/stop_music/Stop-music.md

-#How to stop music
+# How to stop music

+## Play a melody

-## Play a melody when button A pressed
+Play a melody when button A pressed

 ```blocks
 input.onButtonPressed(Button.A, function () {